 - Pearl Harbor Visitor Center* – Welcome to Pearl Harbor, your gateway to American wartime history.
 Here you get to visit monuments and museums, see exhibit galleries and displays, and learn from Pearl Harbor survivors.

 - USS Arizona Memorial* – The USS Arizona Memorial is the final resting place for many of the ship’s 1,177 crewmen who lost their lives on December 7, 1941.
 It is a place of contemplation, inspiration, and reflection.
-Please note: The USS Arizona Memorial is closed until March 2019 for repairs.
+Please note: The USS Arizona Memorial is closed until further notice for repairs.
 Learn more

 - Battleship Missouri Memorial* – Meet the Mighty Mo, the last battleship commissioned by the U.S. and the site of Japan’s WWII surrender.
 Walk in the footsteps of Gen. Douglas MacArthur as you envision the battleship’s most famous historic mission.